evhub/coconut/HELP.md

 The Coconut  compiler supports a large variety of different compilation options, the help for which can always be accessed by entering `coconut -h` into the command line.
 One of the most useful of these is `--line-numbers` (or `-l` for short).
 Using `--line-numbers` will add the line numbers of your source code as comments in the compiled code, allowing you to see what line in your source code corresponds to a line in the compiled code where an error occurred, for ease of debugging.

-_Note: If you don't need the full control of the Coconut compiler, you can also [access your Coconut code just by importing it](DOCS.html#automatic-compilation), either from the Coconut interpreter, or in any Python file where you have previously imported Coconut itself (via `import coconut`)._
+_Note: If you don't need the full control of the Coconut compiler, you can also [access your Coconut code just by importing it](DOCS.html#automatic-compilation), either from the Coconut interpreter, or in any Python file where you import [`coconut.convenience`](DOCS.html#coconut-convenience))._

 ### Using IPython/Jupyter